NextronSystems/thor-manual/usage/beforeyoustart.rst

 .. code:: batch

    thor-util upgrade

+It is **important** that you update THOR after a download from the csutomer portal since the packages do not contain the newest signature files.
+(caused by internal integrity check processes)

 Note: The upgrade requires a valid license for the host that performs the update.
 If you don't want to use a license for that host, ask us for a **silent license**